 RACIALIZATION OF THE CITY

-If the native citizens formed the first settlement in suburbs, immigrants are the second one.
+If the native citizens were the first settlement in suburbs, immigrants are the second one.

 Accelerated industrialization after the second world war did not happen evenly in Europe or worldwide.
 This caused rising immigration, when people searched for a better living by moving to a foreign country.
 This did also hundred thousands of Finns by emigrating to Sweden and further.
 Finland used to be primarily a country of emigration till the 80’s.